t0d1/personal-website/content/contact.md

 layout: "contact"
 ---

-I've stopped using social media altogether, but you can still contact me via email:
+I'm not on any social media sites but you can still contact me via email:

 todi@tuta.io